 Customer verification is a process used by contact centers to substantiate the customer’s information and validate their identity.

-This allows organizations to reduce risks related to fraud or identity theft, and enables them to comply with government laws and regulations, while adhering to guidelines set by regulatory bodies.
+This allows organizations to reduce risks related to fraud or identity theft, protect their reputations, and comply with government laws and regulations, while adhering to guidelines set by regulatory bodies.

 Active verification is a form of customer identity verification using knowledge-based questions.
 Agents are required to ask questions, like the customer’s date of birth, to verify their identity.
 This is a safer method leading to fewer false positives.